-Australia and Portugal signed a bilateral social security agreement in Lisbon on 3 September 2001, which entered into force in 2002.
+Australia and Portugal signed a bilateral social security agreement in September 2001, which entered into force in 2002.
 The agreement provides improved social security protection to people who have lived and/or worked in both Australia and Portugal.
 The agreement also exempts Australian employers from the need to provide Portuguese social security support for Australian employees sent temporarily to work in Portugal, provided the employee remains covered in Australia by compulsory superannuation arrangements.

 Portugal is a founding member of NATO and places a high priority on a strong transatlantic relationship.
-The United States has an air-force base at Terceira in the Azores islands and NATO has a command centre near Lisbon.

 Portugal and Timor-Leste

 The former colony of Timor-Leste remains an important foreign policy focus for Portugal.
 Portugal did not recognise the 1975 annexation of what was then Portuguese Timor by Indonesia and pursued the cause of East Timorese independence in international forums for many years.
 Since the 1999 referendum that resulted in Timorese independence, Portugal has engaged closely in supporting Timor-Leste’s development and security.
-The Portuguese Armed Forces have participated in UN Security Council-endorsed peacekeeping activities in Timor-Leste.
+The Portuguese Armed Forces participated in UN Security Council-endorsed peacekeeping activities in Timor-Leste.